OneTimeUser/intro-web-comp-principles/docs/unix.md

 ### BASIC UNIX COMMANDS

+`cd` or `cd ~`
+Change directory to HOME directory

 `cd <directory name>`
-Change directory (e.g. `cd pictures` brings you to the sub-directory “pictures”)
+Change directory (e.g. `cd pictures` brings you to the sub-directory “pictures” in your current directory, but you can teleport anywhere so long as you know the directory structure.
+Take this: `cd ~/Desktop/Images/toUpload`.
+That command will take me to that folder no matter where I am currently located.)

 `cd ..`
 Change directory up one level to the parent directory

-`cd`
-Return to the home directory
+`cd -`
+Go back to the previous directory, not to be confused with parent directory.

 `chmod`
 Modifies the permissions on a directory